xryliu/qmk_firmware/keyboards/aidansmithdotdev/fine40/readme.md

-  Other Status indicators:
+  **Other Status indicators:**

-  please see fine40 -128x32.c to see how they are used
+  please see **fine40 -128x32.c** to see how they are used

-  this code broke will highlight the modifier word that is currenly pressed
+  this code block will highlight the modifier word that is currenly pressed

               void render_mod_status(uint8_t modifiers) {
                //    oled_write_ln_P(PSTR("-----"), false);